Contrasting Quantum-Si (QSI) and Its Rivals

 |2.47

-As a group, “Measuring & controlling devices, not elsewhere classified” companies have a potential upside of 28.51%.
-Given Quantum-Si’s peers higher probable upside, analysts plainly believe Quantum-Si has less favorable growth aspects than its peers.
+As a group, “Measuring & controlling devices, not elsewhere classified” companies have a potential upside of 27.52%.
+Given Quantum-Si’s competitors higher probable upside, analysts clearly believe Quantum-Si has less favorable growth aspects than its competitors.

+35.5% of Quantum-Si shares are held by institutional investors.
+Comparatively, 61.0% of shares of all “Measuring & controlling devices, not elsewhere classified” companies are held by institutional investors.
+34.7% of Quantum-Si shares are held by insiders.
+Comparatively, 16.1% of shares of all “Measuring & controlling devices, not elsewhere classified” companies are held by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

 Summary